Course overview

 This course increases your employability within primary care.
 It is available to nurses and nursing associates, including pre-registration through to registered nurses working in different healthcare settings who want to start a career in general practice.
 This includes those working in adult, mental health, learning disability and children’s nursing.

-• Pre-registration nurses (all fields) and trainee nursing associates can access the non-accredited version.
+• Pre-registration nurses (all fields) and student nursing associates can access the non-accredited version only.

 • Newly qualified nursing associates and nursing associates from other settings can access the non-accredited and level 6 (20 credits) versions.

-• Newly registered nurses (within 12 months of registration) and registered nurses from other settings can access all versions, including level 7 (20 credits).
+• Newly registered nurses and registered nurses from other settings can access all versions, including level 7 (20 credits).

 Employability